-FAR BELOW BASIC, BEL FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 21% 56 GENDER: About 18 percent more boys than girls at our school scored Proficient or Advanced.
-Girls 3% 35 English proficient 17% 72 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners DATA STATISTIC ALLY UNRELIABLE N/S 19 Learners tested was too small to be statistically significant.
-Low income 13% 78 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income DATA STATISTIC ALLY UNRELIABLE N/S 13 were not from low-income families was too small to be statistically significant.
-Learning disabled NO DATA AVAILABLE N/A N/A LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 14% 91 tested with learning disabilities was either zero or too small to be statistically significant.
-Asian American DATA STATISTIC ALLY UNRELIABLE N/S 11 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Hispanic/Latino 7% 67 differ from school to school.
+FAR BELOW BASIC, BE LOW BASIC, AND BASIC PRO FICIENT AND A ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys DATA STATISTIC ALLY UNRELIABLE N/S 25 GENDER: We cannot compare scores for these two subgroups because the number of students tested was Girls DATA STATISTIC ALLY UNRELIABLE N/S 28 too small to be statistically significant.
+English proficient 78% 41 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners DATA STATISTIC ALLY UNRELIABLE N/S 12 Learners tested was too small to be statistically significant.
+Low income 69% 52 INCOME: We cannot compare scores for these two subgroups because the number of students tested who were not from low-income families was either zero or too Not low income NO DATA AVAILABLE N/A 1 were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A N/A LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 70% 53 tested with learning disabilities was either zero or too small to be statistically significant.
+Hispanic/Latino 70% 43 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.